robertpountney92/dockerized-mircoservices/README.md

  - Ensure `docker-compose` is installed

 # Depolyment details
-Run `docker-compose up --build` to deploy on your local machine.
+Run `docker-compose -f stack.yml up --build` to deploy on your local machine.

 If deploying to a docker swarm cluster:

  - Ensure swarm is initialised using `docker swarm init`
- - To build images run `docker-compose build`
+ - To build images run `docker-compose -f stack.yml build`
  - Then to deploy `docker stack deploy -c stack.yml dockerized-microservices`.

 Note: This project is just a use case, for production deployment ideally images should be stored in public/private registry.